 Quilting by hand produces a softer line than machine-quilting and will add to the lovingly handmade quality of a quilt.
 Most of the quilts in this book are quilted using Aurifil Mako’ Ne 12 weight cotton or perle cotton, since these are often easier for beginners to work with and stand out vividly against the fabric’s surface.
 However, traditional waxed quilting thread can be used if you prefer.

-To quilt by hand, the fabric needs to be held in a frame (also known as a quilting hoop).
+To hand quilt, the fabric needs to be held in a frame (also known as a quilting hoop).
 Freestanding frames are available, but hand-held ones are cheaper, more portable, and just as effective.
 One edge of a handheld frame can be rested against a table or bench to free up both hands.

 Hand-quilting, like machine-quilting, should commence in the center of the quilt and proceed outward.
 Place the plain (inner) ring of the frame under the center of the quilt.
 Position the other ring, with the screw, over the top of the quilt to align with the inner ring.
 Tighten the screw so that the fabric in the frame becomes firm, but not drum-tight.